 And then, “The teacher and student inquire into it, and often too they answer on its behalf.
 But it all begins with a simple gesture.
 It all begins by befriending the text.”

 I adore the idea of befriending the text.
 I think so often we treat texts as enemies because they are hard and we don’t understand them.
-We enter into our reading of certain works, often and especially nonfiction works, ready to contend with whatever argument the thinker puts forth.
-While that contention is healthy and brings an absolutely necessary vitality to scholarship, it is often premature.
-For the student, this kind of reading is detrimental to their mental investment and will likely strip the classroom of any potential transformational moments.
-It is our duty as teachers to model a friendship with the text and care for it in a way that will communicate to students that this relationship matters.
+We read certain works, especially nonfiction works, ready to contend with whatever argument the thinker puts forth.
+While that contention is healthy and brings a necessary vitality to scholarship, it is often premature.
+When we don’t understand a text, we tend to attack the author.
+For the student, this kind of reading is detrimental.
+The text is our friend – our students need to know why we spend time with this friend.

 Defend the Author

-Finally, Edmundson follows this idea with a metaphor that has stayed with me for the past several years since I first read this work, and it came to mind every time I opened a text written by Heidegger in the past few weeks.
+Edmundson follows this idea with a metaphor that has stayed with me for the past several years.
+It came to mind every time I opened a text written by Heidegger in the past few weeks.
 Edmundson challenges the professor to become an advocate for any author that they teach: